-However, when in sport mode the Tiguan’s gearbox holds onto the gears, revs higher and on the boil it can be very rapid for a medium SUV.
+However, when in sports mode the Tiguan’s gearbox holds onto the gears, revs higher and on the boil, it can be very rapid for a medium SUV.
 In fact, it will get from 0-100kmh in just 6.5 seconds.
 Yep – it’s quick.

 That also translates to higher fuel consumption.
 The Tiguan is rated at 8.1L/100km but when hustled along, the Tiguan will drink a lot more, hitting the tens (and beyond) quite often.

 While the steering can be a bit remote at times (especially further into the lock), in R-line spec, the Tiguan definitely handles very well.
 But that does mean the ride (especially on 19s) can be a bit firm, for some tastes.
 If you enjoy driving, though, you won’t care.

 Drive it hard and it feels excellent, with the Tiguan happiest at seven-tenths and above.
 The real question is how hard are you going to be driving most of the time?